I went to see Kim Phuc speak the other night.

 She had a stop in Gander Newfoundland, Canada, on her return flight and it was there that she defected to Canada.

 Wow, the lady that I was reading about while I was in Vietnam now lives in Canada.

 It was a good book and it always stuck with me.

 So when Dave’s mom asked me if I knew who Kim Phuc was and if I would be interested in going to see her speak, I immediately said yes!

 It was hard to believe that she lived less than an hour away from me.
 Growing up during the 70’s and 80’s, Vietnam was everywhere.

-I loved the movies Uncommon Valor, Apocalypse Now, First Blood, and of course Platoon.
+I loved the Vietnam movies made in Hollywood – Uncommon Valor, Apocalypse Now, First Blood, and of course Platoon.

 At the age of 10 when I watched Magnum PI talk about “Nam” with his buddies on TV, I never really thought about the fact that he was talking about a war that was less than a decade old then.

 So, when I grew up and went to Vietnam, I was amazed to be in a place that I saw portrayed in so many movies and TV shows.